brittanyrw/emojiscreen/.github/pull_request_template.md

 - [ ] 🖍️ Place the new show(s) or movie(s) in alphabetical order based on title.
 If the show or movie starts with 'the', then use the second word to alphabetize.
 - [ ] 🌈 There is a single year under `year`.
 - [ ] 📅 There is a type from one of the following: `movie` , `tv` or `musical`.
 - [ ] 🔗 There is a link to the IMDB page or Playbill archive page under `itemLink`.
+If the movie or TV show is not on IMDB, please choose a different movie or TV show.
 - [ ] 3️⃣ There are at least three emojis listed under `emojiImgs`.
 - [ ] 5️⃣ There is a maximum of five emojis listed under `emojiImgs`.
 - [ ] 👍🏽 The pull request has a descriptive title (such as `Added The Lion King` or `Added Black Panther, The Avengers: Endgame and Thor`).